akilperr/SPE/README.md

 - `mix.exs`: Mix project definition with dependencies and entry point.
 - `mix.lock`: dependency lock file for reproducible builds.
 - `README.md`: main documentation for building, testing, and using the project.
+- `presentation.pdf`: A file including presentation slides, which summarize implementation details, project structure and testing methodology, also pointing out faced challenges and future possible improvements.

 ---